 How to wear it: One of the best ways to wear brights is via African prints!
 Yevu clothing’s traditional West African wax print fabrics, shown below, are sourced from female wholesale vendors at Makola Market in Central Accra.
 Their prints are done on 100% cottons that will soften with wear and wash.

 Alternatively, our favourite veggie designer, Stella McCartney, shows how it’s done through monochrome brights, below.
 (Note the flared pants, too!)

 3. Recycled/Sustainable Knits

-How to wear it: This is one of the most versatile sustainable fashion trends for 2021.
+How to wear it: This is one of the most versatile ethical fashion trends this year.
 It defines both posh or casual attire.
 Add some jewellery and heels if you want to make your look more glamorous for a night out.
 Or pair an ethical, recycled knit with leggings and trainers to make it more low profile.
-Either way, be prepared for a cosy, warm and ethical embrace!

 Yep, we know that vegan leathers can be kinda crap.
 They’re often made from pure plastics, or natural fibres blended with loads of plastics.
 But cactus leather is different.

 These fibres are so strong, they barely need any polymers at all.
 Plus, the cactus grown for these vegan leather accessories is almost always organic, takes very little water indeed, and is sun-dried.